-- Co-Founder and Chief Executive Officer, Boatsetter, the world's leading boat sharing platform with boats throughout the United States, Mexico, the Bahamas, the Caribbean, South America and the Mediterranean (present) - Founder and Chief Executive Officer, Cruzin Inc. (now merged with Boatsetter), where she led a team of marine and insurance industry leaders to create the insurance policy that paved the way for an entire boat sharing industry. - Partner and Chief Operating Officer, AH Global - Director of Strategy, DaVita - Development Manager, Westfield Group - Consultant, IBM and PricewaterhouseCoopers

-- Substantial experience in the boating industry

-- Strategic and marketing expertise

-- Senior leadership experience
+EXPERIENCE: Co-Founder and Chief Executive Officer, Boatsetter, the world's leading boat sharing platform with boats throughout the United States, Mexico, the Bahamas, the Caribbean, South America and the Mediterranean (present) Founder and Chief Executive Officer, Cruzin Inc. (now merged with Boatsetter), where she led a team of marine and insurance industry leaders to create the insurance policy that paved the way for an entire boat sharing industry.
+Partner and Chief Operating Officer, AH Global Director of Strategy, DaVita Development Manager, Westfield Group Consultant, IBM and PricewaterhouseCoopers QUALIFICATIONS: Substantial experience in the boating industry Strategic and marketing experience Senior leadership experience EDUCATION: B.A., cum laude, Wellesley College